TerezaA1/EMS-documentation/index.rst

    contain the root `toctree` directive.

-Energy Managment Portal's Documentation
+AMOS Documentation
 =======================================

-Welcome to Energy managment portal's documentation.
+Welcome to the AMOS (Advanced Microgrid Operation System) documentation.
 Here you can find a user manual to all functions of the portal.

 Introduction
 ------------
-The energy managment system (EMS) is a platform for viewing, oprating and parametrizing the microgrids.
+The AMOS is a web platform for viewing, oprating and parametrizing the microgrids.
 It shows real-time data from the site alongside forecasts and optimized operation of the microgrid.
 The microgrid can consist of loads, energy storage system and/or power generation plants.
 The portal has access to the central microgrid contoller, which is responsible for optimal operation and power flows of the system.

 .. toctree::
    :maxdepth: 1